Ikiga1/writeups/RuCTF2018/ribbons/README.md

 # Ribbons
 ![alt text](./images/ribbons.png)
+This challenge was about an online chat/forum written in C.
+You can find all the files of the challenge in [chall](./chall).
+Every channel had a key: posts were encrypted and the only way you can get the key is by invitation or by beeing the owner of the channel (aka knowing id and password of the channel).
+Our goal was to retrieve the posts the bot was writing in channels he owned.
+And, so sadly, we got no invitations... :(

 ## Interaction and Reversing
 We were given a **data** folder, a **static** folder and an ELF 64-bit executable, called **ribbons**.
 I immediately started by having a glance at how the site looked like and I tried to interact a bit!